Abstract

 C. (Left) Same as in panel A (right panel) but showing the difference coherogram for the left hemispheric frontoparietal electrodes.
 Other conventions are the same as in panel A. (Right) Same as in panel B but showing high-beta coherence values over the left hemispheric fronto-parietal electrodes.
 Other conventions are the same as in panel B and Figure 3G.

 D. (Left and right) Same as in panel C but showing the difference coherogram for the right hemispheric fronto-parietal electrodes.
 Other conventions are the same as in panel C. (B-D).
-Asterisks: *p<0.05, **p<0.01, and ***p<0.001.
+Asterisks: *p<0.05, **p<0.01, and ***p<0.001 E. Same as Figure 4E but showing the variation of discrimination sensitivity (d’dis, y-axis) with left fronto-parietal high-beta coherence (x-axis) across inter-target lags.
+Other conventions are the same as in Figure 4E.

 F. Same as in Figure 4F but showing the partial correlation of high-beta left fronto-parietal coherence with d’det while controlling for d’dis (top), or, conversely, with d’dis while controlling for d’det (bottom).
 Other conventions are the same as in Figure 4F.

+We also examined correlations between detection d’ or discrimination d’ and low-beta (13-19 Hz) coherence, as well as with beta coherence over right hemispheric fronto-parietal electrodes but found no significant results; the full set of correlations is shown in SI Table S3.
 To summarize, we observed a remarkable double dissociation between electrophysiological markers of detection and discrimination deficits induced by the attentional blink: whereas N2p and P3 suppression signaled blink-induced detection d’ deficits, reduction in high-beta phase synchronization between left fronto-parietal electrodes signaled discrimination d’ deficits.

 Detection and discrimination deficits map to distinct neural dimensions

-Recent studies suggest that an analysis of neural population geometry may provide mechanistic insights into diverse cognitive phenomena49,50.
+Recent studies suggest that an analysis of neural population geometry may provide mechanistic insights into diverse cognitive phenomena56,57.
 Inspired by these findings, we tested whether behavioral detection and discrimination deficits could be mapped to distinct neural dimensions.
 For this, we quantified the pairwise Euclidean distance, between the centroids of multivariate activity patterns produced by each class of T2 stimuli (clockwise, counterclockwise or no grating) in the posterior electrodes, separately for each inter-target lag (Methods).
 With these distances, we identified i) a “detection” dimension (ηdet), a neural dimension that encoded the presence versus absence of T2 and ii) a “discrimination” dimension, (ηdis) encoded T2’s orientation (clockwise versus counterclockwise) (Methods) (Figs. 6A-B, left).
-Neural inter-class distances (||η||) along both the detection and discrimination dimensions decreased significantly during the blink (short lag-long lag: Δ||ηdet|| = -1.30 ± 0.70, p=0.006; Δ||ηdis|| = -1.23 ± 0.42 p<0.001) (Figs. 6C-D).
+Neural inter-class distances (||η||) along both the detection and discrimination dimensions decreased significantly during the blink (short lag-long lag: Δ||ηdet|| = -1.30 ± 0.70, z=-3.68, p=0.006, BF=20; Δ||ηdis|| = -1.23 ± 0.42, z=-3.54, p<0.001, BF>102) (Figs. 6C-D).
 In other words, neural representations encoding the presence of the target, as well as those encoding the target’s features, became more overlapping – or less differentiated – during the attentional blink.

-Distinct neural dimensions encode détection and discrimination bottlenecks.
+Distinct neural dimensions encode detection and discrimination bottlenecks.

-A. Schematic showing the “detection” dimension, hdet (y-axis): a linear dimension in a multidimensional electrode space along which neural activity encodes the presence versus absence of T2 (Methods).
+A. Schematic showing the “detection” dimension, ηdet (y-axis): a linear dimension in a multidimensional electrode space along which neural activity encodes the presence versus absence of T2 (Methods).
 Gray, orange and purple dot clusters: distribution of EEG activity for T2 absent, T2 clockwise (CW) and counterclockwise (CCW) trials, respectively.
 Darker (lighter) shades denote longer (shorter) inter-target lags.

-C. (Left) Time evolution of the average inter-class distance along the detection dimension (||hdet||) locked to T2 onset (n=18 participants).
+C. (Left) Time evolution of the average inter-class distance along the detection dimension (||ηdet||) locked to T2 onset (n=18 participants).
 Values at each time point are plotted relative to the longest lag (900 ms).
 Bright green, dark green and black traces: short (100+300 ms) intermediate (500 ms) and long (700 ms) lags, respectively.
 Shading: s.e.m.
 Dashed vertical line: T2 onset.
 Gray shading: Time epoch for neural distance quantification and statistical comparison.
-(Right) Distribution of hdet inter-class distances across participants separately for the short (green, 100+300 ms) and the long (gray, 700+900 ms) lag trials.
+(Right) Distribution of ηdet inter-class distances across participants separately for the short (green, 100+300 ms) and the long (gray, 700+900 ms) lag trials.
 Asterisks: *p<0.05, **p<0.01, and ***p<0.001.
 Other conventions are the same as in Figure 3G.

-D. Same as in panel C but showing the time evolution of the average neural inter-class distance along the discrimination dimension (||hdis||) (left), and the distribution of neural distances along the discrimination dimension (right).
+D. Same as in panel C but showing the time evolution of the average neural inter-class distance along the discrimination dimension (||ηdis||) (left), and the distribution of neural distances along the discrimination dimension (right).
 Other conventions are the same as in panel C.

-E. Same as in Figure 4C, but showing variation of detection sensitivity (d’det, y-axis) with neural distance along the detection dimension (||hdet||, x-axis) across inter-target lags.
+E. Same as in Figure 4C, but showing variation of detection sensitivity (d’det, y-axis) with neural distance along the detection dimension (||ηdet||, x-axis) across inter-target lags.

-F. Same as in Figure 4D but showing the partial correlation of ||hdet|| with d’det while controlling for d’dis (top), or, conversely, with d’dis while controlling for d’det (bottom).
+F. Same as in Figure 4D but showing the partial correlation of ||ηdet|| with d’det while controlling for d’dis (top), or, conversely, with d’dis while controlling for d’det (bottom).

-G. Same as in Figure 4E, but showing variation of discrimination sensitivity (d’dis, y-axis) with neural distance along the discrimination dimension (||hdis||, x-axis) across inter-target lags.
+G. Same as in Figure 4E, but showing variation of discrimination sensitivity (d’dis, y-axis) with neural distance along the discrimination dimension (||ηdis||, x-axis) across inter-target lags.

-H. Same as in Figure 4F but showing the partial correlation of ||hdis|| with d’det while controlling for d’dis (top), or, conversely, with d’dis while controlling for d’det (bottom).
+H. Same as in Figure 4F but showing the partial correlation of ||ηdis|| with d’det while controlling for d’dis (top), or, conversely, with d’dis while controlling for d’det (bottom).

 We tested whether the blink-induced collapse along the detection and discrimination neural dimensions would have distinct consequences for behavior.
 Neural inter-class distance along the detection dimension, ||ηdet||, revealed a significant partial correlation with detection d’ across lags (rp=0.27, p=0.018), but was not correlated with discrimination d’ (rp=0.16; p=0.122) (Fig. 6E-F).
 Conversely, neural inter-class distance along the discrimination dimension, ||ηdis||, was significantly correlated with discrimination sensitivity (rp=0.42, p<0.001) but not with detection sensitivity (rp=0.20, p=0.122) (Fig. 6G-H).
 These results suggest a clear, double dissociation between the neural dimensions that underlie the detection and discrimination deficits induced by the attentional blink.